- What is a job aid for training?

-Note that a job aid may sometimes have many categories, each with a distinct structure.
+Note that a work aid may sometimes have many categories, each with a distinct structure.
 You'll only know this after you've written the first draft.

 How will the audience or staff access the job aid for training?

-Whether it's a checklist, flowchart, reference guide, etc., you need to make the job aid easily accessible to employees.
+Whether it's a checklist, flowchart, reference guide, etc., you need to make it easily accessible to employees.

 - Videos (sometimes animated).

 - Sticky notes.

 Most job aids are visual because 67 percent of people better understand concepts when communicated visually.
 So, use images, charts, pictures, worksheets, etc., rather than a wall of text.

 If possible, embed links to relevant learning content.